aadish-25/portviz/README.md

 - Core cross-platform port inspection engine (Python)
 - CLI utility for fast terminal usage
-- VSCode extension for in-editor visibility and control
+- VS Code extension for in-editor visibility and control
+- Project-level service and port orchestration layer

 The long-term goal is to create a modular developer utility that integrates seamlessly into modern development workflows.